jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 How to Remove an item from a dictionary
 ---------------------------------------

-We can remove an item from a dictionary with the ``pop`` method.
+I can remove an item from a dictionary with the ``pop`` method.
 It deletes the key and value from the dictionary and returns the value

 RED: make it fail
 ^^^^^^^^^^^^^^^^^